 This program will introduce logic and fundamental programming concepts using a common computer language with emphasis on syntax and structure.
 Topics include programming skills for creating websites, covering a range of topics from HTML and CSS to basic usage of common design patterns and web frameworks.
-Students who successfully complete Computer Networking and the Computer Programming sequence will earn the Parkland College Computer Foundations Certificate.

-Prerequisite: 3.5 gpa preferred, but exceptions can be made with administrative approval (Parkland) Grade Levels: 12

-RTHS Credit: 1 1/2 units per semester
+Prerequisite: 3.5 gpa preferred, but exceptions can be made with administrative approval (Parkland) Grade Levels: 12 RTHS Credit: 1 1/2 units per semester